 The number of Americans suffering from severe joint pain increased from 10.4 million in 2002 to 14.6 million in 2014.
-Today, it’s a lot higher.
+Today, it’s even higher.
 Despite a large number of treatment options available, only a few actually work.
 Additionally, they’re often inadequate and fail to address the underlying cause of joint pain.

-How Do Facet Block Injections Work?
+How Do Medial Branch Blocks / Facet Joint Injections Work?

 This minimally invasive procedure works by blocking pain signals.
 It’s used to relieve pain and determine whether or not your symptoms originate from the facet joints, which are found on each side of the vertebra.
 Therefore, it’s both a diagnostic and therapeutic tool.
 Depending on how many joints are involved, you may require one or more injections.

 The effectiveness of facet joint injections is confirmed by research.
 This treatment method has been shown to provide short- and long-term pain relief.
 Some patients experience major improvements for three months or longer.